 Now that we know recycling bins aren't all-or-nothing, let's get into some numbers: How well does the system work?
 How much of what gets collected actually gets recycled?

 Depending on the bin and on the city's recycling system, between 60 and 80 percent of recycling is actually recycled.
-Those numbers have probably improved over the past few years, but the really interesting thing here is the disparity between the two pies.
+Those numbers have probably improved over the past few years, but the really interesting thing here is the disparity between two methods.

-The data for the above charts came from a paper published out of Columbia in 2004, advising New York City to adopt a single-stream recycling facility.
+The data comes from a paper published out of Columbia in 2004, advising New York City to adopt a single-stream recycling facility.
 Three representative Material Recovery Facilities—also known as recycling centers—were studied and their results compared to that of Phoenix, Ariz., which has a single-stream system.
 Not only is it easier for the public and less expensive for a city once it has the infrastructure, far less of what goes into single-stream recycling ends up getting landfilled.

 Once recycling becomes easier, people do it more.
 Consumers make fewer mistakes, thinking that something recyclable is not, because they're dealing with one big hole instead of three or four smaller ones.
 And once you remove that “Is it or isn't it?
 I don't want to screw it up!” element from the task of discarding an exotic yogurt container, people are more likely to like recycling, and probably do it more.